Close

 ETIAS Authorization Requirement

-Starting in the fourth quarter of 2026, visa-exempt travelers will need to apply for ETIAS (European Travel Information and Authorization System) authorization, requiring an online application with a fee of €20 for those aged 18 to 70.
+The EU has postponed the ETIAS launch originally planned for the fourth quarter of 2026; the system is now expected to start in 2027, with the exact date to be announced several months in advance.
+Once operational, visa-exempt travelers will need to apply for ETIAS (European Travel Information and Authorization System) authorization, requiring an online application with a fee of €20 for those aged 18 to 70.
 Once approved, ETIAS is valid for three years or until your passport expires, whichever comes first, allowing multiple entries to Slovenia and the Schengen Area.

 04